OriginTrailClub/deepdive/partners/bsi.md

 # BSI

 [BSI](https://www.bsigroup.com/) is one of the most serious standardization organizations that consult roughly 84,000 clients in 193 countries.
-They are creme de la creme within their segment and they consult both companies and governments to create solutions to mitigate risk, brand protection, and compliance, just to name a few.
+They are the creme de la creme within their segment and they consult both companies and governments to create solutions to mitigate risk, brand protection, and compliance - just to name a few.
 Right now, they rely heavily on the solutions made possible by OriginTrail.&#x20;

 BSI has [**partnered**](https://www.bsigroup.com/en-GB/about-bsi/media-centre/press-releases/2019/january/bsi-partners-with-origintrail-to-develop-blockchain-enabled-solutions/) with OriginTrail exclusively to solve some of the major hurdles that their clients experience in supply chains.
 Back in December of 2020, OriginTrail held a 4-hour Liftoff event where BSI, Oracle, and SBB (Swiss Railways) were showcasing their work and solutions they were building utilizing the ODN.&#x20;